kdsalvy/Spring-Boot/spring-cloud/catalog-service/ReadMe.md

 * For Fault Tolerance and Resilience, Hystrix is being used to provide fallback methods and circuit-breaker features
 * The Config is being fetched from a central config server for Catalog Service and Movies Info Service
 * RoundRobin load balancing has been implemented using Ribbon module
-* Feign Client Integration for calling movie-info-service and ratings-data-service in a declaretive way.
+* Feign Client Integration for calling movie-info-service and ratings-data-service in a declarative way.

 ## Work In Progress Concepts
 * Retry and BackOff strategies using Ribbon and Spring Retry (Not Working)